Zoom Interview Prep: Advice From a Hiring Manager

 By

 The interview process typically includes five one-on-one interviews on your interview day.
-This effort should give you a better idea of what you're really interviewing for and
+Learn what you can expect and how to prepare.

 Are you ready to discover your college program?